johnwhitington/mlbook/README.md

 run `./stage1pandoc`

-run `./osfhtml` to build single-file version
+run `./osfhtml` to build single-file version ocamlfromtheverybeginning.html

 run `make` to build the splitter

-run `./splitter` to split into multi-file version
+run `./splitter` to split into multi-file version in html/index.html

 Modifying the book